Why Sexual Assault Doesn't Always Involve Sex

 How should we define sexual assault?

 "Sexual violence is any type of unwanted sexual contact.
-This can include words and actions of a sexual nature," explains Kristen Houser of the National Sexual Violence Resource Center.
-"In that particular scene, it was very creepy to me that the words and language being used by the aggressive girls mirrored the language deployed by child perpetrators — how they try to sanitize or normalize their behavior."
+This can include words and actions of a sexual nature," explains Kristen Houser of the National Sexual Violence Resource Centre.
+"In that particular scene, it was very creepy to me that the words and language being used by the aggressive girls mirrored the language deployed by child perpetrators — how they try to sanitise or normalise their behaviour."
 According to Houser, Pinky's tampon scene absolutely meets the definition of sexual assault.

 Advertisement